- This event has passed.

 - Best practices for putting people at the center of vulnerability assessments and integration of socioeconomic information

-This workshop will advance the following recommendations of the Southeast Florida Regional Climate Compact Regional Climate Action Plan’s (RCAP 2.0):
+This workshop advanced the following recommendations of the Southeast Florida Regional Climate Compact Regional Climate Action Plan’s (RCAP 2.0):

 - RR-1 Identify and quantify infrastructure and populations at risk to sea level rise and storm surge.